-The history of the Vaxholm Fortress begins early in the 16th century where the King Gustav Vasa instructed the governor of Stockholm to replace the blockhouse with a stone tower.
+The history of the Vaxholm Fortress begins early in the 16th century when King Gustav Vasa instructed the governor of Stockholm to replace the blockhouse with a stone tower.

 Since 2003 the museum has been totally restored.
 The museum’s indoor department occupies thirty beautiful rooms and halls on both floors of the west section.

-In other settings you can call in on the Commandant, follow the issuing of orders aim a mine battery or visit the World War II coastal defence artillery post
+In other settings, you can call in on the Commandant, follow the issuing of orders aim a mining battery or visit the World War II coastal defence artillery post

 Find routes to this destination.